zix99/rare/docs/usage/funcsfile.md

 You can load multiple files by providing `--funcs` argument multiple times, or providing a comma-separated list to `$RARE_FUNC_FILES`

+### Testing

+To validate that your function(s) are showing up as expected, you can test them with `rare expr ...` or list them by running `rare expr --listfuncs`.

 ## Format

 A functions file is key-value pairs of `name` to `expression`.
 Lines